tsMukesh51/WebDev/Proj-Week-15-Brainsily-fe/README.md

 ## **Project Overview**

 Brainsily is a single-page application designed to help users manage and share content.
-It features a seamless user experience with routing, form handling, and interactive dashboards.
+It features a seamless user experience with notes keeping web app for organizing and accessing your favorite content.
+Manage your content of types like (Tweet, YouTube, Text) and share it publicly.

 This is a **practice project**, and the primary focus is on:
 - Strengthening frontend development skills.